VitRod/VitRod/README.md

 - The future belongs to those who learn more skills and combine them in creative ways. / At all costs, avoid entangling yourself emotionally in other people's dramas and battles. / Chance favors only the prepared mind. / "Two competing truths: The more prepared person usually wins.
 You get credit for action, not preparation." / "What appears to be a rapid shift is often preceded by a gradual process.
 Our results gradually explode or vanish thanks to the small habits we repeat each day.
 What radical change are you slowly marching toward?
 An incremental explosion or an incremental vanishing?"
 - "One type of person approaches a situation with the mindset of, “How can I make this work?”
 Another type seems to approach each circumstance with the mindset of, “What are all the reasons this wouldn’t work?”
 Both people will be forced to deal with reality, but the first person will only have to solve problems that actually occur while the second person will often avoid taking action entirely because of the potential problems they have dreamt up before starting.
 There will always be reasons to not do something.
 Be a problem solver, not a problem adder."
 - Masters are those who by nature have suffered to get to where they are. / Intellect is a magnitude of intensity (tension, energy, concentration.), not a magnitude of extensity (Directed towards a quantitative increase, expansion, distribution.). / In dealing with any problem, you must train yourself to look at how it inevitably connects to a larger picture.
+- Throughout your life you will encounter tedious situations, and you must cultivate the ability to handle them with discipline.